Emergency Care Attendant (EMT) Schools in Ohio

 Most Popular Emergency Care Attendant (EMT) Programs in OH

-There are 5 colleges in Ohio that offer emergency care attendant (EMT ambulance) degrees.
+There are 5 colleges in Ohio that offer emergency care attendant (emt ambulance) degrees.
 Learn about the most popular 5 below:

 Of all the students who attend this school, 75% get financial aid.
-In their early career, Sinclair Community College grads earn an average salary of $28,357.
-The student loan default rate is 7.60% which is lower than average.
+In their early career, Ohio Technical Center at Vantage Career Center grads earn an average salary of $35,333.
+The student to faculty ratio is 18 to 1.

 Emergency Care Attendant (EMT) Careers in OH

-Some of the careers emergency care attendant (EMT ambulance) majors go into include:
+Some of the careers emergency care attendant (emt ambulance) majors go into include:

 Job Title | OH Job Growth | OH Median Salary |